Constantin Tudosie

 Constantin Tudosie (born 23 March 1950 in Leu, Dolj) is a Romanian former handball player and World Champion who competed in the 1972 Summer Olympics and the 1976 Summer Olympics.

-In 1972 he won the bronze medal with the Romanian team.
+In 1972, he won the bronze medal with the Romanian team.
 He played three matches and scored three goals.

 Four years later he won the silver medal as part of the Romanian team.
 He played all five matches and scored four goals.

-Around 1978, he moved to West Germany, where he also worked as a coach.
+In the late 1970s, he moved to West Germany, where he also worked as a coach.